Crisis of Character: Publication

 The book is published by Center Street, an imprint of Hachette Book Group.
 Part of its commercial success was due to strong support from conservative media.
 Advance excerpts were also published in newspapers such as the Boston Herald.

 Content and themes

 In addressing current affairs, in particular making reference to the Hillary Clinton presidential campaign, 2016, in the context of which the book was published, Byrne concludes that from his experiences, Hillary Clinton "lacks the integrity and temperament to serve in the office".
-Like several other works published around this time, the book emphasizes Clinton's supposed predilection towards repetitively foul language.
+Like several other works published around this time, the book emphasizes Clinton's predilection towards repetitively foul language.

 The work also includes some episodes from the author's career that took place during prior presidential administrations.

 Responses

 The nonpartisan Association of Former Agents of the United States Secret Service denounced the book for making "security harder by eroding the trust between agents and the people they protect".
 Members of that Association also said that Byrne's job and role at that time would not have given him the level of access that many of the book's tales would be dependent upon.
 Former members of the Secret Service suspect that Byrne was, as paraphrased by a reporter, "working from office rumors that he's cinematically written himself into".
 Media Matters wrote that in places Byrnes' account in the book stood in contradiction to his sworn testimony before the Independent Counsel during the Lewinsky scandal in 1998.

 An opposite stance was taken by the author, party of interest Donald Trump, and some in the conservative commentariat, who said that the mainstream media was deliberately ignoring the book.
 Byrne's publicist declaimed, "the Clintons always trash the messenger".